KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 ## Input set providers

 KeyboardKit has a `KeyboardInputSetProvider` protocol that can be used to provide input sets to the extension.
-Using an input set provider instead of creating input sets manually gives you a much more dynamic and flexible way of working with inputs.
+Using an input set provider instead of creating input sets manually gives you a very flexible way of working with inputs.

 `KeyboardInputViewController` will automatically create a standard `keyboardInputSetProvider` when the extension is started.
 You can use this provider as is or replace it with a custom one.